kubernetes-sigs/gateway-api/geps/gep-1713/index.md

       - The request to the ListenerSet port must succeed.

-    - If the implementation does not support dynamic port assignment :
+    - If the implementation does not support `ListenerSetDynamicPortAssignment` :
         ```
         name: listener-without-port
         conditions: